Chris Williams (defensive tackle): Indianapolis Colts

 Williams was signed by the Indianapolis Colts following the 2020 NFL draft to their practice squad.

 In his first two preseason games in 2021, Williams recorded four tackles and one quarterback hurry and was praised by defensive tackle DeForest Buckner.
 On August 31, it was announced that Williams made the initial 53-man roster.
 He played in four games before being waived on October 19, but was re-signed to the practice squad.
-He signed a reserve/future contract on January 10, 2022.
+He signed a reserve/future contract with Indianapolis on January 10, 2022.

 On August 30, 2022, Williams was waived by the Colts and signed to the practice squad the next day.
 He was promoted to the active roster on October 11.
 He was waived on May 4, 2023.

 Kansas City Chiefs

 On May 10, 2023, Williams signed with the Kansas City Chiefs.
-He was waived on August 29, 2023 and re-signed to the practice squad, but later released.
+He was waived on August 29, and re-signed to the practice squad, but later released.

 Cleveland Browns

-On December 19, 2023, Williams was signed to the Cleveland Browns practice squad.
-He signed a reserve/future contract on January 15, 2024.
+On December 19, 2023, Williams was signed to the Cleveland Browns' practice squad.
+He signed a reserve/future contract with Cleveland on January 15, 2024.

 Chicago Bears

-On August 24, 2024, Williams and a seventh-round pick were traded to the Chicago Bears for a sixth-round pick.
-In week 6, Williams recorded his first career sack against the Jaguars in one of that seasons NFL London Games.
+On August 24, 2024, Williams and a seventh-round pick were traded to the Chicago Bears in exchange for a sixth-round pick.
+In Week 6, Williams recorded his first career sack against the Jacksonville Jaguars in one of the year's NFL London Games.

+Atlanta Falcons

+On March 13, 2026, Williams signed a one-year, $2 million contract with the Atlanta Falcons.
+On August 30, 2026, Williams was released during final roster cuts.

+Cleveland Browns (second stint)

+On September 1, 2026, Williams signed with the Cleveland Browns practice squad.
+On September 15, he was released.